oracle/terraform-provider-oci/docs/core/volume_backups.md

 * `compartment_id` - The OCID of the compartment that contains the volume backup.
 * `display_name` - A user-friendly name for the volume backup.
 Does not have to be unique and it's changeable.
 Avoid entering confidential information.
+* `expiration_time` - The date and time the volume backup will expire and be automatically deleted.
+Format defined by RFC3339.
+This parameter will always be present for backups that were created automatically by a scheduled-backup policy.
+For manually created backups, it will be absent, signifying that there is no expiration time and the backup will last forever until manually deleted.
 * `id` - The OCID of the volume backup.
 * `size_in_gbs` - The size of the volume, in GBs.
 * `size_in_mbs` - The size of the volume in MBs.
 The value must be a multiple of 1024.
 This field is deprecated.
 Please use `size_in_gbs`.
+* `source_type` - Specifies whether the backup was created manually, or via scheduled backup policy.
 * `state` - The current state of a volume backup.
 * `time_created` - The date and time the volume backup was created.
 This is the time the actual point-in-time image of the volume data was taken.
 Format defined by RFC3339.
 * `time_request_received` - The date and time the request to create the volume backup was received.
 Format defined by RFC3339.
+* `type` - The type of a volume backup.
+Supported values are 'FULL' or 'INCREMENTAL'.
 * `unique_size_in_gbs` - The size used by the backup, in GBs.
 It is typically smaller than sizeInGBs, depending on the space consumed on the volume and whether the backup is full or incremental.
 * `unique_size_in_mbs` - The size used by the backup, in MBs.
 It is typically smaller than sizeInMBs, depending on the space consumed on the volume and whether the backup is full or incremental.
 This field is deprecated.
 Please use uniqueSizeInGBs.
 * `volume_id` - The OCID of the volume.